neilramaswamy/structured-streaming/docs/guides/stream_options/output_mode.md

 ## Choosing the Right Output Mode

 First, if you're using only stateless operators, output mode doesn't really matter for you: you can stick with the default of append.
-In stateless pipelines, an individual record doesn't depend on any other record, so a record's emitted row will never change, so update mode behaves the same way as append mode.
+In stateless pipelines, an individual record doesn't depend on any other record, so an emitted row will never change, so update mode behaves the same way as append mode.

-However, if you have stateful pipelines, there are a few considerations to make.
-You can follow the following steps in the order they are presented.
+However, if you have stateful pipelines, there are a few considerations to make, which we outline below.

 ### Consider application semantics

 Primarily, you want to consider the semantics of your application:

 - If downstream services are trying to take a single action for every write to the sink, you likely want to use append mode.
-If you have a downstream notification service sending notifications based on new records in the sink, update mode would mean you send a notification for _every_ new update; this would likely be annoying for users.
+If you have a downstream notification service sending notifications for every new record written to the sink, update mode would mean you send a notification for _every_ new update; this would likely be annoying for users.
 - If downstream services are reading from your sink and needs fresh results (e.g. a machine learning model that is reading features from your sink in real-time), you could use update mode so that your sink stays as up-to-date as possible.

 ### Consider operator and sink compatibility